At least 20 injured after car drives into crowd in Germany’s Munich

 The fire service said at least 20 people were injured, some of them seriously, German news agency DPA reported.

 Mayor Dieter Reiter said he was “deeply shocked” by the incident.
-He said that children were among those injured.
+He said children were among those injured.

 A demonstration by the service workers’ union ver.di was taking place at the time of the incident.
 It was not immediately clear whether demonstrators were among the injured.